Last Updated: December 2, 2021

 There are quite a few IKEA table and desk options for kids.
 The Flisat table, with a table height of just under 19″, seemed like the one we would get the best value out of.
 It has a short table top, and removable lids to put TROFAST storage bins in.
 We also liked the stools that match it, and got one to start.
-He didn’t ended up using the stool until about 18 months.
-By age 2 he was using it at both his table and his art easel.
+There are several depths of TROFAST bins you can get to fit this table.
+The more shallow bins will still fit quite a few Duplo LEGO pieces.

 Around 18 months I thought he would probably really like to build at the table too.
 I thought if I could velcro a Lego Duplo baseplate to one of the lids, we could just flip it over when not in use.
-As he gets older we could swap it out for a LEGO baseplate etc. And of course, I assumed I was not the first genius to have thought of this. *wink* On a short search, lots of people have already done this in different ways.
+As he gets older we could swap it out for a LEGO baseplate etc. And of course, I assumed I was not the first genius to have thought of this.
+Lots of people have done this in different ways.
 We wanted a simple version, with just one side.
 Since we have one kid and he would usually always have one side as an open bin with Legos and the other side closed as Lego land for building.
-We chose green as it also complemented his barn and other play things as “grass”.
-There are also grey or pink baseplates.

 - IKEA Flisat table – $50 (or other table that has storage bins/lids)

 - Trofast bins – $3 each – yellow or white version